I Pass The CMA Exam!

 1. Business ethics

-• b.
+• a.
 Ethical decision making

 2. Ethical considerations for management accounting and financial management professionals